EADS launches external review of corruption rules

 Investigations have been ongoing since 2011 and involve suspicions of bribery, money-laundering and fraud, they said.

-A spokeswoman for the ministry said it had supplied information to state prosecutors and was awaiting the outcome of their investigations.

-A spokesman for the Vienna prosecutor's office said investigators were now going through hundreds of files seized from the EADS offices.

-EADS chief executive Tom Enders said: "I take these allegations very seriously, and EADS is fully cooperating with the public prosecutors on this matter."
+"I take these allegations very seriously, and EADS is fully cooperating with the public prosecutors on this matter," EADS chief executive Tom Enders said on Thursday.

 "However, before having the full picture of what seems to be a very complex matter, we should not rush into conclusions."